What Do We Know About Oral GLP-1s?

 For many years, GLP-1 medications were only available as injectable drugs.
 The main reason is that GLP-1 is a peptide.
 This is a type of protein that the digestive system breaks down before it can enter the bloodstream.
 This meant that oral forms of these medications were considered nearly impossible.
 Any pill would simply be digested like food and rendered ineffective.

 Novo Nordisk solved this problem by creating a “helper molecule” called SNAC.
-SNAC shields semaglutide, – the active ingredient in Rybelsus – from being broken down in the stomach.
+SNAC shields semaglutide, – the active ingredient in Rybelsus and Wegovy pill– from being broken down in the stomach.
 It also helps the drug get absorbed into the bloodstream, allowing it to work effectively as a pill for the first time.

-Because of this development, the FDA approved Rybelsus for adults with type 2 diabetes.
+Because of this development, the FDA approved Rybelsus for adults with type 2 diabetes in 2019.
 Following approval, Rybelsus was gradually launched in markets worldwide, offering patients a needle-free alternative to injectable GLP-1s like Ozempic and Wegovy.

-This breakthrough marked a significant step forward in diabetes care, combining convenience with the proven benefits of GLP-1 therapy.
+This breakthrough marked a significant step forward in diabetes and obesity care, combining convenience with the proven benefits of GLP-1 therapy.

 Rybelsus is currently approved for treating adults with type 2 diabetes.
 It’s not yet approved for obesity in adults, though studies are ongoing to explore its potential in weight management.
 Rybelsus works the same way as Ozempic, its injectable counterpart.